 The diverse beauty of Crete makes it simply irresistible.
 It beckons the visitor to travel it from one end to the other on a holiday adventure filled with phenomenal visuals of scenic landscapes.
-The best way to do this is to rent a car in Crete and plan your excursions for discovering all its natural wealth.
+The best way to do this is to rent a car in Chania and plan your excursions for discovering all its natural wealth.

 Exotic beaches of azure waters lie just on the outskirts of Chania, like Balos, one of Crete’s most immaculate lagoon type beaches.
 It is one of the most photographed beaches as it also has the added charm of a Venetian fortress perched atop of the shallow island of Gramvoussa.
 Discover all the most exotic beaches in Crete.

 On the subject of fortresses of Crete, Frangokastello fortress in Chania is a place that also has a mystery to it.
 The late 14th century structure was an important site in Chania’s history, being at the spotlight of many sieges throughout the ages.
 Between May and July, in the evenings, legend has it that some shadows appear at the beach in front of the castle fort called ‘Drosoulites’, adding a metaphysical medieval fairytale aura.

 For the more active and adventurous, Crete has a few sensational gorges to trek that reveal the dramatic extent of the island’s natural beauty.
 The Samaria Gorge is, of course, the most astonishing one; a natural park since the 1960s it is simply unmissable.
 It was created by a small river than ran through the White Mountains ‘Leyka Ori’ gradually eroding the soil, creating this immense ravine and a sense of awe for visitors.